SeyedAminChabok/CFD-ML-project/README.md

 # CFD-ML-project
-machine learning and genetic algorithm codes for the optimization of microchannel heat sinks
+Machine learning and genetic algorithms for the optimization of microchannel heat sinks

 # Research Review